 In this article we cover everything you need to know about probate, including what you can do before you pass to make probate easier on your family, probate fees, and how to probate a will if you’re ever the executor of someone’s estate.

-Probate is the process of the courts formally accepting a will, or, if the deceased did not have a will, appointing someone to act on their behalf.
+Probate is the process of the courts formally accepting a will, or, if the deceased did not have a will, appointing an estate administrator to settle the deceased's estate.
 The process is designed to verify that the testator has passed away, that that person was the author of the will, and that it’s a valid will.
 It gives the executor or administrator (the term for an executor of an estate that did not have a will) the power to prove the executor’s authority to administer the estate.

 Probate in Canada varies by province but generally works by the executor submitting an application to the provincial court, receiving a grant of probate, and paying the probate fees required by the province and value of the estate.
 Unless probate is not required (for example, when the value of an estate is small), the executor cannot administer the estate until probate is granted.